 We believe in God, the Divine Mystery, who is beyond all description and understanding.
-We believe that God, the Creator, is the very center of all that exists and whose divinity is infused in everything that will ever exist, including ourselves — in our humble time and space.
+We believe that God, the Creator, is the very center of this expanding universe and whose divinity is infused in everything that will ever exist, including ourselves — in our humble time and space.

 We believe in Jesus of Nazareth, the Christ who is the touch of God to our earthly humanity.
-He carried the message of God’s word to everyone whom he met during his time on this earth, and who has continued to do so to everyone now in this day and until time is no more.
-Jesus will continue spreading the Good News throughout the universe till the end of time.
-It is through him, the heart of God’s compassion, that we have become a new people.
-Through Jesus, we have been called beyond the consequences of our brokenness and have been raised to the fullness of life.
+He carried the message of the Holy One’s word to everyone whom he met during his time on earth, and who continues to do so to everyone now in this day and until time is no more.
+Jesus will continue spreading the Good News of God’s unconditional compassion and mercy to us, a new creation that is called beyond the consequences of our human brokenness and raised to a fullness of life.

-We believe in the Spirit, the Breath of God in the world who inspires and strengthens us to be instruments of mercy and peace to everyone, everywhere.
-She is the one who keeps the light of the Christ-vision present to everyone, especially those who struggle in the darkness, so that they may experience the grace of God one day.
+We believe in the Spirit, the Breath of God in the world, the one who inspires and strengthens us to be the instruments of compassion, forgiveness, mercy and peace that we were created to be.
+She is the light of the Christ-vision present to everyone especially those struggling in the darkness now…so that, someday, they may experience the everlasting grace of the Loving God.

 And we believe that God’s kindom is here-and-now, today, and all the tomorrows to come.
-It is, stretched out around all of us who are willing to use our eyes to see it, our heads to understand it, our hearts to receive it, and our hands to deliver its message with those around us.
+It is, stretched out around the whole of creation for those who have heads to understand it, eyes to see it, hearts to receive it and hands to deliver its message to those around them.

 Prayers of the Community

-Presider: That those who still suffer separation from their family members may find some comfort by knowing that so many people around the world share their concerns and efforts for peace and those of so many of their brothers and sisters in our country and theirs.
-We pray.
-God of Compassion…
+Presider: That those who suffer separation from their family members and friends may find some comfort by knowing that so many people around the world share their concerns and efforts for peace and those of so many of their sisters and brothers in our country as well as theirs.
+For this we pray.
+God of Compassion and Mercy…..,

-Presider: That those injured by statements and actions of hatred and violence, their own or those of others, will find understanding, forgiveness and consolation they so badly need.
+Presider: That those who are injured by statements and actions of hatred and violence, their own or those of others, will find understanding, forgiveness and consolation they so badly need.
 For this we pray.
 God of Compassion and Mercy….

-Presider: And for whom else and what else do we pray at this time?
-(Other intentions) R.
+Presider: And for whom else or what else do we pray at this time?
+(Other intentions here) R.

 Gathering of the Gifted

 Voice 1: Gracious God, at this – your banquet table – we celebrate your divine love for us beyond anything we could ever expect or certainly could never earn.
 It is given to us only because of your goodness.
-Your divine compassion connects all of us together…those who are here and those elsewhere, the young and the old, the first and the last …everyone, everywhere… on our journey into the heart of your compassion and mercy.
+Your divine compassion connects all of us, those who are here today and those of our community and families who are elsewhere, on our journeys into the heart of your compassion and mercy.

 Voice 2: We thank you for the gift of Jesus of Nazareth in history – and the gift of Jesus the Christ in faith.
-You brought him from among all your people to baptize us in your Spirit.
-His life was moved by his consuming vision of your presence both in himself and in his earthly mission.
+You chose him from among all your people to baptize us in your Spirit.
+His life was moved by his consuming vision of your presence in every step in his earthly mission.
 He revealed you to us through his compassionate life well-lived.
-And he showed us, through his teaching and example, not only how we should live, but also for what we may suffer and even die.
+And he showed us, through his teachings and examples, not only how we should live, but also for what we might suffer and possibly, even die.
 Through him and your Spirit, you breathe life into us so that we may be witnesses to his gospel messages.

-Voice 3: When his time on earth had come to an end, Jesus – aware of and accepting his destiny – gave up his life for the values that he deeply believed, lived and taught…his conviction that love is stronger than death.
-Then, in providing an example of this wisdom for everyone in all the ages to come, he willingly “paid the price;” he opened wide his arms and died.
-Then the Spirit who raised Jesus from the dead demonstrated to us, through him, that life is eternal and that love is immortal.
-And that same Spirit that lived in Jesus then will be resurrected in each one of us.
-The Jesus of history and faith is with us today – as he will be through the end of time.
+Voice 3.
+When his time on earth had come to an end, Jesus – aware of and accepting his destiny – gave up his life for the values that he deeply believed, lived and taught…his conviction that love is stronger than death.
+Then, in providing an example of this wisdom for everyone in all the ages to come, he willingly “paid the price” for his message…he opened wide his arms and died.
+Then the Spirit raised Jesus from the dead, to demonstrate – to us, through him – that life is eternal and that love is immortal.
+That same Spirit that lived in Jesus – at that time – will be resurrected in each one of us – in our time.
+The Jesus of history and faith is with us today, just as he will be through the end of time.

 ALL: In the same way, Jesus took a cup of wine, said the blessing and gave it to his friends saying: take this all of you and drink it.
 This wine is you; this wine is me.
 We are one blood, the presence of God in the world.
 When you do this, remember me and all that I have taught you.
 This is the new and everlasting covenant.

-Presider: Jesus, who was with God “in the beginning of the creation of the heavens and the earth,” is with us now in this bread.
-The Spirit, of whom the prophets spoke in history, is with us now in this cup.
-Let us proclaim this mystery of our faith.
+Presider: Jesus, who was with God “in the beginning of the creation of the heavens and the earth” is with us now in this bread.
+The Spirit of whom the prophets spoke in history, is with us now in this cup.
+Let us proclaim this mystery of faith.

 ALL: Jesus has died.
 Christ is risen.
 The cosmic Christ lives through us in the world today.

-ALL: We believe that the Spirit of God who works through us.
-She can and will do more than we could ever know or even imagine.
-The Spirit gives us the strength to be compassionate carriers of the gospel message.
+ALL: We believe that the Spirit who moved through Jesus, will move through us as well.
+She can – and will – do more than we could ever think possible…or even imagine.
+She can give us the strength to be compassionate, forgiving and peaceful carriers of the gospel message.
 So, in our acknowledgement and gratitude for that, let us sing our appreciation: Amen (3x)

 The Prayer of Jesus

-Presider: Jesus, we know that you, who has given us the gifts of compassion and peace, are here with us now as we, with joined hands in a circle of love, sing our prayer: “Let There Be Peace on Earth” (#526).
+Presider: Jesus, we know that you, who have given us the gifts of compassion, forgiveness and peace, are with us now – in each one of us – as we join hands in a circle of love and sing our wishful prayer….
+“Let there be peace on earth.” (#526)

 Litany at the Breaking of the Bread

 Presider: This is Jesus, who calls us to share our bread and wine on the altar of the world.
-All are invited to do that today in this blessed space…and at this sacred banquet of love.
+All of us are invited to do that now in this blessed space…and at this sacred banquet of love.
 We do so acknowledging that ..
 ALL: we are the Body of Christ.
 This is the good news of the gospel.